i~HD AI Policy

 • Conduct mandatory AI ethics training for employees using AI tools.

-• Educate staff and stakeholders on AI rights, risks, and responsible use.
+• Educate i~HD personnel and stakeholders on AI rights, risks, and responsible use.

 • Establish an AI Ethics & Compliance Committee to oversee AI activities.